Suitkase/VS-Release-Bundler/README.md

 # VS-Release-Bundler

-A command line utility to simply pull together all the various `Release` directories that get published to file-system by Visual Studio during the build of a multi-project solution.
+A command line utility to simply pull together all the various `Release` directories that get published to the file-system by Visual Studio during the build of a multi-project solution.

 The utility was writen in Javascript to be run by Node